 The following Management's Discussion and Analysis ("MD&A") focuses on significant factors that have affected Columbus Gold Corporation (the "Company" or "Columbus Gold") and its subsidiaries' performance and such factors that may affect its future performance.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2013 and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended December 31, 2013, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements and related notes for the year ended September 30, 2013 and the accompanying unaudited condensed interim consolidated financial statements for the interim period ended March 31, 2014, both of which were prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 Unless otherwise noted, all currency amounts are in Canadian dollars.
-"This quarter" or "current period" means the three month period ended December 31, 2013.
-This MD&A is dated February 21, 2014.
+"This quarter" or "current quarter" means the three month period ended March 31, 2014, and "this period" or "current period" means the six month period ended March 31, 2014.
+This MD&A is dated May 23, 2014.